-Three examples of arms control and confidence building agreements that have been implemented on a regional basis will be discussed in this section: (1) the demilitarization of the Sinai region between Israel and Egypt in the 1970s; (2) the 1991 quadripartite agreement for monitoring nuclear facilities among Brazil, Argentina, The Argentine-Brazilian Agency for Accounting and Control of Nuclear Materials (ABACC) and the International Atomic Energy Agency (IAEA); and (3) a bilateral Open Skies agreement between Hungary and Romania in
+Three examples of arms control and confidence building agreements that have been implemented on a regional basis will be discussed in this section:

+- The military disengagement in the Sinai region between Israel and Egypt in the 1970s; - The 1991 quadripartite agreement for monitoring nuclear facilities among Brazil, Argentina, The Brazilian-Argentine Agency for Accounting and Control of Nuclear Materials (ABACC) and the International Atomic Energy Agency (IAEA); and - A bilateral Open Skies agreement between Hungary and Romania in 1991.

-1991.
-Each of these agreements illustrates different ways a regional agreement can interface with international treaties and different roles that third parties or international bodies can assume in a regional agreement.
-They also illustrate different approaches to the use of technical monitoring.
+Each of these agreements illustrates different ways a regional agreement can interface with international treaties and different roles that third parties or international bodies can assume in a regional agreement: They also illustrate different approaches to the use of technical monitoring.